Rehoboth Beach Area Delaware, USA Travel Guide

 The Rehoboth area features diverse water sports opportunities in both the ocean and the calmer bays.
 Land-based exploration options are also available.

 Junction and Breakwater Trail (Easy) connects Rehoboth and Lewes.
 Gordon's Pond Trail (Easy) features scenic views through marshlands.
-Cape Henlopen State Park offers various unpaved trails from easy to moderate difficulty.
+Cape Henlopen State Park provides different unpaved trails from simple to medium difficulty.

 Paved tracks like Junction and Breakwater and Gordon's Pond provide scenic, traffic-free rides.
-Road cycling inland offers rural Delaware views.
-Dedicated mountain biking trails are not present due to flat terrain.
+Street biking inland offers rural Delaware views.
+Dedicated mountain biking trails do not exist due to flat terrain.

 Cape Henlopen State Park and Silver Lake are great for bird watching.
 Dolphin watching tours may be available from nearby Lewes or Ocean City.
 Horseshoe crabs abound in Delaware Bay during their spring spawning season.